gongahkia/personal-wiki/PHP.md

                     // !!! also use for SQL FLOAT, DOUBLE, DECIMAL and any datatypes not within other PDO class constraints
                 // 2.
 PDO::PARAM_INT => represents datatype SQL INT
                 // 3.
 PDO::PARAM_BOOL => represents datatype SQL BOOLEAN
+        // NOT ALWAYS NECESSARY to be used, used only when the SQL statement has parameters that are user-defined or variable to change

 $isbn = 'isbn1';
 $sqlStatement = 'select * from book where isbn = :isbn'; // here :isbn is the placeholder value